Jon Avila

 We’re here to help

-We’ll continue to pay close attention to updates around Title II, as we do with all major accessibility legislation and enforcement.
-Check out our ADA Title II hub for more resources and support, no matter where your team is at along its compliance journey.
+We’ll continue to pay close attention to updates around Title II and Section 504, as we do with all major accessibility legislation and enforcement.
+If you work in state and local government, check out our ADA Title II hub for more resources and support, no matter where your team is at along its compliance journey.

 In the meantime, we’re always here for further questions.
 Contact your Customer Success Manager or send us a note at info@levelaccess.com.